reagento/dishka/README.md

 with container() as request_container:
     service = request_container.get(Service)
     service = request_container.get(Service)  # same service instance
-# at this point, the connection will be closed as we exit the context manager
+# since we exited the context manager, the connection is now closed

 # new subcontainer with a new lifespan for request processing
 with container() as request_container: